 Common pathologies

-What are the indications for research
+What are the indications for the study?

 Ultrasound of the scrotum is prescribed in the following cases: